 Step 2: Consult your lawyer: It is essential to take advice from your lawyer before sending a termination letter to the employee to avoid and handle any disputes.

-Step 3: Complete your paperwork: Read the contract that has been signed between you and your employee, and collect evidence that supports your rights to fire any employee from the company.
+Step 3: Complete your paperwork: Read the contract you and your employee have signed, and collect evidence that supports your right to fire any employee from the company.

-Step 4: Arrange a termination meeting: It is unfair to directly send a termination letter without arranging a meeting with the employee you are going to fire to inform him verbally about his/her termination.
+Step 4: Arrange a termination meeting: It is unfair to send a termination letter directly without arranging a meeting with the employee you will fire to inform him/her verbally about his/her termination.

-Step 5: Send termination letter: After informing verbally to the employee now, the time is to send a notice professionally about the termination.
+Step 5: Send termination letter: After informing the employee verbally, now is the time to send a notice professionally about the termination.

 Step 6: Final payback: Sends final payback to the terminated employee as soon as possible.

-Step 7: Update employee records: When the terminated process is completed, update the terminated employee profile that may be used in the future.
+Step 7: Update employee records: When the terminated process is completed, update the terminated employee profile for future use.

 Reasons to write an employee termination letter